 If doctors suspect you have prostate cancer, they’ll do other tests:

-If you have prostate cancer, doctors will give your cancer a number (Gleason score) from 1 to 5.
+If you have prostate cancer, doctors will give your cancer a grade group score from 1 to 5 (based on Gleason score).
 The score is based on how abnormal the cancer cells look under the microscope.
 Cancers with a score of 5 are the most aggressive and very likely to spread.
 This score helps you and doctors decide on a treatment plan.

 If you have bone pain or doctors think cancer may have spread to your bones, brain, or spinal cord, doctors will do: